1. Upgrade from free

 However, we recommend treating this in the same way you’d treat a social media platform and responding to positive feedback too.
 If a client says something commentary about your service on Twitter, Facebook or LinkedIn you would respond.
 The same should be true with VouchedFor.

 A “thank you” goes a long way.

 So would something longer, perhaps: “Thank you for your kind review, it has been my pleasure to advise you for the past 15 years and I’m grateful for the friends and family you have introduced to me.”

 This shows you read the reviews, they are important to you and you are gracious enough to take the time to thank your client.
 Secondly, it shows this particular client has put their faith in you for over a decade.
-Finally, it demonstrates they have been so happy with your services that they have recommended you onto friends and family.
+Finally, it demonstrates they have been so happy with your services that they have recommended you to friends and family.

 5. Give everyone a great experience

 Everyone who makes an enquiry via VouchedFor can leave feedback, including on that crucial first interaction.
 These are known as ‘First impressions’ and aren’t always complimentary, especially if the adviser was slow in making contact.

-Even if you can’t help or the enquirer isn’t your ideal client, it’s vital you leave them with a positive impression.
+Even if you can’t help, or the enquirer isn’t your ideal client, it’s vital you leave them with a positive impression.
 If you can’t help, then signpost to someone who can.
 Alternatively, suggest online articles they might like to read or websites they could look at.

 Go the extra mile, leave all enquirers with a great impression and some will take time to review the interaction.

 How did you do?

 If you’ve got more boxes ticked for ‘done’ than ‘need to do’ then congratulations.
 Your adviser directories pages will no doubt be a great place for your audience to be.